Elvis Luciano

-Elvis Enmanuel Luciano (born February 15, 2000) is a Dominican professional baseball pitcher who is a free agent.
-He made his Major League Baseball (MLB) debut with the Toronto Blue Jays.
-He was the first player born in the 2000s to appear in an MLB game.
+Elvis Enmanuel Luciano (born February 15, 2000) is a Dominican professional baseball pitcher for the Yomiuri Giants of Nippon Professional Baseball (NPB).
+He made his Major League Baseball (MLB) debut with the Toronto Blue Jays, and was the first player born in the 2000s to appear in an MLB game and record a win.

 Professional career

 Arizona Diamondbacks

 Luciano was signed as an international free agent on October 1, 2016, by the Arizona Diamondbacks.
 He split this debut season of 2017 between the Rookie-level Dominican Summer League Diamondbacks and AZL Diamondbacks, and the Rookie Advanced Missoula Osprey.
 He posted a combined 4–1 record with a 2.84 ERA in 662/3 innings over 16 games (8 starts).
 Luciano opened the 2018 season in extended spring training.

 Kansas City Royals

 On June 6, 2018, the Arizona Diamondbacks traded Luciano and Gabe Speier to the Kansas City Royals for Jon Jay.
 He played for the Rookie Advanced Idaho Falls Chukars and Burlington Royals in 2018, combining to go 10–10 with a 3.90 ERA in 134 innings over 26 games (24 starts).